EXPLAINED: How can I offer my home in Spain to refugees fleeing war in Ukraine? - Olive Press News Spain

 Ideally you should go through official channels so that hosts can be assessed and matched with families in need.
 Ask at your local town hall to see if they have a scheme and can help you get on it.

-Certain of Spain’s well known charities are running their own schemes within different regions of Spain.
+Certain of Spain’s well known charities are running their own schemes within different regions of Spain and invite those with homes to offer to get in touch.

 – CEAR: Andalucía (Málaga, Sevilla, Cádiz), Basque Country and Canary Islands (Gran Canaria and Tenerife).